-When you’re seeking a divorce, one of the most important questions you’ll want answered is this: “How much will my divorce cost?”
-In this article, we’ll discuss average costs for different types of divorce, as well as factors that can increase the cost of divorce.
+When you’re seeking a divorce, you’re already dealing with a lot of emotions.
+But in addition to the personal hardships of going through this process, one of the most important questions you’ll want answered is this: “How much will my divorce cost?”

 Average Cost of Divorces in North Carolina

-The first type happens when one party files a lawsuit to become unmarried after years of separation, by which point all issues have hopefully been resolved.
+To determine the cost of moving forward with divorce, first, we need to clarify that there are two different types of divorces.
+The first type occurs when one party files a lawsuit to become unmarried after years of separation, by which point all issues have hopefully been resolved.
 This generally costs about:

-- $400 -$750 in attorney’s fees
+• $400 -$750 in attorney’s fees

-- $225 in filing costs ($235 if the Plaintiff wishes to resume a maiden name)
+• $225 in filing costs ($235 if the Plaintiff wishes to resume a maiden name)

-- Up to $30 in service costs
+• Up to $30 in service costs

-- $20 motions fee
+• A $20 motions fee

-The second type of Divorce acknowledges that the public generically calls the process of resolving the issues that arise due to a breakup of the marriage a “divorce.”
+The second type of divorce acknowledges that the public generically calls the process of resolving the issues that arise due to a breakup of the marriage a “divorce.”

-In 2020, the average cost in the U.S of this type of divorce was around $12,900, according to a survey by Nolo, with the median cost hovering around $7,500.
+In 2020, the average cost in the United States of this type of divorce was around $12,900, according to a survey by Nolo, with the median cost hovering around $7,500.
 The difference between the average and median hints that there are a few extremely expensive divorces, while most will be somewhere in the five figures.

 Many factors influence these cost averages so it’s almost impossible to determine how much a particular case will cost.
 Below, we’ll discuss some of the factors that contribute to the cost of a divorce and what you can do to keep these costs down.